 Jumpers allow the computer to close an electrical circuit, allowing the electricity to flow certain sections of the circuit board.
 Jumpers consist of a set of small pins that can be covered with a small plastic box (jumper block) as shown in the illustration to the right.
 Below the illustration, is a picture of what the jumpers may look like on your motherboard.
 In this example, the jumper is the white block covering two of the three gold pins.
-Also, next to the pins is a silkscreen description of what the pins do, in this case when pins 1-2 are jumped the computer is operating normal, when 2-3 are jumped it is set into configuration mode, and when open the computer will be in recovery mode.
+Next to the pins is a silkscreen description of each of the pin settings.
+In the picture jump pins 1-2 for Normal mode, 2-3 for config mode, and when open the computer is in recovery mode.

 Jumpers are used to configure the settings for computer peripherals such as the motherboard, hard drives, modems, sound cards, and other components.
 For example, if your motherboard supported intrusion detection, a jumper can be set to enable or disable this feature.